-Application
+Setup

-Enter here, the respective application.
+Setup - Application Enter here, the respective application.
 This menu item enables adaptation of the sensor to the requested application.
-You can choose between the following applications: " Level", " X-ray alarm" or " Real value correction".

-X-ray alarm

-The radiation of external radiation sources can influence the measuring result of continuously measuring, radiometric sensors.

-You can also use the POINTRAC 31 as a secondary instrument for detection against X-ray alarm.
+You can choose between the following applications: " Level ", " X-ray alarm " or " Real value correction ".
+Point level X-Ray alarm Standardization X-ray alarm The radiation of external radiation sources can influence the measur- ing result of continuously measuring, radiation-based sensors.
+You can also use the POINTRAC 31 as a Slave instrument for detec- tion against X-ray alarm.
 Hence an alarm can be triggered.
 For this function you require PACTware with the respective DTM.

-Real value correction

-You can also use the POINTRAC 31 as a Secondary instrument for detection of a defined level.
-Hence you can automatically correct the measured value of a continuously measuring, radiometric sensor to the real value when this level is reached.
+Real value correction You can also use the POINTRAC 31 as a Slave instrument for detection of a defined level.
+Hence you can automatically correct the measured value of a continuously measuring, radiation-based sensor to the real value when this level is reached.
 For this function you require PACTware with the respective DTM.

-Background radiation

-The natural radiation on earth influences the accuracy of the measurement.

-With this menu item the natural background radiation can be faded out.

-For this purpose, the POINTRAC 31 measures the natural background radiation and sets the pulse rate to zero.
+Setup - Background radiation The natural radiation on earth influences the accuracy of the meas- urement.
+With this menu item the natural background radiation can be faded For this purpose, the POINTRAC 31 measures the natural back- ground radiation and sets the pulse rate to zero.
 In the future, the pulse rate from this background radiation will be automatically deducted from the total pulse rate.
 This means: only the component of the pulse rate originating from the source will be displayed.
 The source container must be closed for this setting.

-Unit

-In this menu item you can select the temperature unit.

-Adjustment mode

-in this menu item you can select if you want to carry out a single or double point adjustment on the sensor.
+Background radiation Oct/s Get count Setup - Unit In this menu item you can select the temperature unit.
+Setup - Adjustment mode in this menu item you can select if you want to carry out a single or double point adjustment on the sensor.